vikingeducation/prep_basics/test-yourself-answers.md

 A web developer's job is very hands-on, and can vary wildly from person to person.
 Generally, a web developer's job involves a lot of planning, building websites or web apps from the ground up, deploying them, and maintaining them by fixing bugs or optimizing the code.

-In otherwords, a web developer plays the role of both an architect and handyman, but their work lives in the cloud.
+In other words, a web developer plays the role of both an architect and handyman, but their work lives in the cloud.

 *Contributed by [Daniel Au](https://github.com/dakmau)*

 #### What's the difference between web developers and web designers?

 Web designers are focused on the artistic design and ux/ui of a website or web app, whereas developers are focused on how to build it, although there is some overlap between the two nowadays.

 #### What's the difference between front end, back end, and full stack developers?